csvpath/csvpath/README.md

 ## Named files

-You can use the `CsvPaths` class to set up a list of named file paths so that you can have more concise csvpaths.
+As noted above, you can use the `CsvPaths` class to set up a list of named file paths so that you can have more concise csvpaths.
 Named paths can take the form of:
 - A JSON file with a dictionary of file paths under name keys
 - A dict object passed into the CsvPaths object containing the same named path structure
 - The path to a csv file that will be put into the named paths dict under its name minus extension